 2009 also saw a new policy designed to open up opportunities for young researchers, both junior fellows and European PhD candidates.

 In 2010 CEAA undertook its first autonomously-funded research project (FCT/COMPETE) under the title The ‘Popular Architecture in Portugal’.
 A Critical Look.
 Others have followed that.

 In November 2011 CEAA established regular (approximately quarterly) self-assessment meetings to internally debate its own work.
 Under the title Terreiros da Crítica [Yards of Criticism], these have had a significant impact both on the Centre’s internal cohesion and on its performance.

 In April 2013, the CEAA undertook an internal reorganization, by structuring itself into three research groups devoted to Architectural Studies, the Film Studies and Art and Critical Studies.
 More recently, in 2018, one common research line was created: Common Place and in 2020 the research group Performing Arts Studies.

-Since 2016, CEAA has been hosting its first project developed by an international consortium, MODSCAPES - Modernist Reinvention of the Rural Landscape (HERA 15.097)
+Since 2016 to 2019, CEAA did hoste its first project developed by an international consortium, MODSCAPES - Modernist Reinvention of the Rural Landscape (HERA 15.097).

 Currently, CEAA is funded by national funds through FCT - Fundação para a Ciência e a Tecnologia, I.P., within the projects UIDB/04041/2020 and UIDP/04041/2020 (Arnaldo Araújo Research Centre)